aquabu/delete-github-issues/README.md

 # Delete Issues Script

 This is a quick script to delete GitHub issues.
+It's [open source](LICENSE).

 ## Why would you want to delete a repository's issues?